Nicaraguan Fitness Model Dolly Castro Sizzles In Hot Pants & Matching Bra

-Dolly Castro took to Instagram to flaunt her curvaceous figure in an all-black ensemble that has sent temperatures soaring on social media.
+Dolly Castro took to Instagram to flaunt her curvaceous figure in an all-black ensemble in a photo that has sent temperatures soaring on social media.

-The steamy new upload captured the Nicaraguan fitness model posed outside in sunny California in front of a row of gorgeous pink flowers.
-A geotag on the post indicated that the photo was snapped in Orange County, California, where she currently resides.
-Dolly stood confidently in the center of the picture, resting one leg on a black and red medicine ball and the other on the ground as she raised her arms behind her head and gazed off into the distance.
+The steamy new upload captured the Nicaraguan fitness model posed outside in front of a row of gorgeous pink flowers.
+A geotag on the post indicated that the photo was snapped in sunny Orange County, California, where she currently resides.
+Dolly stood confidently in the center of the picture, resting one foot on a black-and-red medicine ball and the other on the ground as she raised her arms behind her head and gazed off into the distance.

-She slipped into a two-piece set from 1st Phorm, noting in her caption that outfit was from their Spring Collection.
+She slipped into a two-piece set from 1st Phorm, noting in her caption that the outfit was from their spring collection.
 On top, she sported the Solstice bra that was constructed of stretchy nylon fabric that hugged her curves to perfection.
 The piece boasted thick straps that left her sculpted arms on display while its scooping neckline teased a glimpse of cleavage.
-Meanwhile, the bottom band stretched tightly across her ribs and drew attention to her tiny frame.
+Meanwhile, the bottom band stretched tightly across her ribs and drew attention to her trim frame.

 On her lower half, she rocked the Aspire shorts, which were constructed of the same black fabric.
 The tight garment hugged her hourglass curves and cut off high on her thigh, leaving her shapely legs in sight.
-Its waistband rested high on her navel while only a portion of her rock hard abs was in sight.
-Dolly completed her look with a pair of forest green Nikes that had a silver swoosh.
+Its waistband rested high on her midsection, leaving only a portion of her rock-hard abs in sight.
+Dolly completed her look with a pair of forest green Nike sneakers with a silver swoosh.
 She did not add any additional accessories to her workout ensemble, but less was more in this case.

 View this post on Instagram